tom21100227/chronoviz/README.md

 CLI help
 - `chronoviz --help`
-- If the console script isn’t visible, use: `python -m src.cli --help` or `python main.py --help`
+- If the console script isn’t visible, use: `python -m chronoviz.cli --help` or `python main.py --help`

 Examples
 1) Generate plot video(s) from signals only